PointCloud-Lab/PointSegBase/README.md

 - [2025/05/25] Basic code is released.
 - [2025/02/05] 🚀 Our work 'Deep Hierarchical Learning for 3D Semantic Segmentation' is accepted by IJCV.
-- [2024/08/12] 🚀 Our work 'Pyramid Diffusion for 3D Point Cloud Segmentation' is selected as **Oral Presentation**.
+- [2024/08/12] 🚀 Our work 'Pyramid Diffusion for Fine 3D Large Scene Generation' is selected as **Oral Presentation**.
-- [2024/07/02] 🚀 Our work 'Pyramid Diffusion for 3D Point Cloud Segmentation' is accepted by ECCV 2024.
+- [2024/07/02] 🚀 Our work 'Pyramid Diffusion for Fine 3D Large Scene Generation' is accepted by ECCV 2024.
 - [2023/11/29] Official repo is created, code will be released soon, access our [Project Page](https://dhl3d.github.io/) for more details.

 ## Related Projects